A Rockafellar Theorem for cyclically quasi-monotone maps: the regular non-vanishing case: The one-dimensional case

 \section{The one-dimensional case}

-In the $1$-d case we can give a positive solution of \Cref{main_problem}.
+In the $1$-d case we can give a positive solution to \Cref{main_problem}.
 Let $F: \R \multimap \R \cup \{+\infty\}$ be a cyclically quasi-monotone map (with full domain).
 In this section $\preceq$ will always refer to $\preceq_F$ and $C_*$ to the following convex set: